Department of Sociology and Anthropology

 Individual study of topics not offered in regularly scheduled courses.
 Advance permission required.

-Supervised practicum founded on sociological knowledge in a host institution.
-40-45 hours of internship work correspond with 1 credit hour.
+Supervised practicum founded on sociological knowledge in a public or private agency.
+Forty to forty-five hours of internship work correspond with one credit hour.

 Application of sociological theory and practice to individually designed projects.
 This course fulfills the capstone requirement for undergraduate majors.
 (PR: sociology major in senior standing or departmental permission)